KiDS-Legacy: Constraints on Horndeski gravity from weak lensing combined with galaxy clustering and cosmic microwave background anisotropies: Methodology

 where the screening factor is given by

 which converges to zero for $k \gg k_{\rm V}$, recovering the GR value of $\Sigma_{\rm NL}=1$.
 Here, $k_{\rm V}$ and $n(a)$ define the screening scale and the slope of the screening, respectively.
-In practice, we fix the slope of the screening scale to $n=1$ and treat $k_{\rm V}$ as a free model parameter.
-This choice is based on tests on the normal-branch Dvali-Gabadadze-Porrati \citep[nDGP;][]{Dvali00,Deffayet01} braneworld model, which showed that it provides a good approximation when applied to the nDGP power spectrum with no indication for a significant evolution of $n$ over the redshift range that is relevant for this work.
+In practice, we fixed the slope of the screening scale to $n=1$ and treated $k_{\rm V}$ as a free model parameter.
+This choice was based on tests on the normal-branch Dvali-Gabadadze-Porrati \citep[nDGP;][]{Dvali00,Deffayet01} braneworld model, which showed that it provides a good approximation when applied to the nDGP power spectrum with no indication for a significant evolution of $n$ over the redshift range that is relevant for this work.
 The power spectrum of the Weyl potential is then given by

 where $P^{\rm MG}_{\rm m, NL}$ denotes the non-linear matter power spectrum in modified gravity.
-Under the assumption of the extended Limber approximation \citep{Kaiser92,Loverde08,Kilbinger17} we find the gravitational lensing power spectrum to be
+Under the assumption of the extended Limber approximation \citep{Kaiser92,Loverde08,Kilbinger17}, we find the gravitational lensing power spectrum to be

 where $i$ and $j$ denote tomographic bins, $f_{\rm K}$, $\chi$, and $\chi_{\rm H}$ are the comoving angular diameter distance, the comoving radial distance, and the comoving horizon distance, respectively.
 The weak lensing kernel, $W^{i}_{\rm G}(\chi)$, is defined as